 On 29 March 2017 51.9% of the UK decided to leave the EU.
-At that time nobody really knew what form Brexit would take and almost 2 years later it is still unclear.
+At that time nobody really knew what form Brexit would take and it is still unclear.
 To date there does not appear to be any real consideration given to various legislative changes that the UK will have to implement in order to effect a clean exit, nor in relation to the impact that this may have on various UK businesses when they lose the protection of the EU “Cross Border” arrangements that make the transfer of business and people between the EU member states straightforward.

 However, it is still important for businesses to start preparing as soon as possible for all outcomes.
 Set out below a brief summary of considerations for Irish businesses and a timeline to date;